bmanville3/powerstats/README.md

 ## Getting started

 ### The Main File
 [`powerstats/src/main.py`](./src/main.py) is the main runner for this project.
-Please resort to it for running all anlyses.
+Please resort to it for running all analyses.
 Pass the `--help` flag when running it to see what all can be done.
 It is recommended to run it like `python -m src.main` from the `powerstats/` directory.

 ### Getting the dataset
 The dataset can be found at [https://openpowerlifting.gitlab.io/opl-csv/](https://openpowerlifting.gitlab.io/opl-csv/).
 For more information, see [`powerstats/data/README.md`](./data/README.md).
 For more links, see [`powerstats/data/raw/additional_links.md`](./data/raw/additional_links.md).